 Q&A with Direct Selling Self-Regulatory Council Director Peter Marinello

-This month Jonathan Gilliam interviews Peter Marinello, Executive Director of the Direct Selling Self-Regulatory Council, or DSSRC, to learn how the program will impact the compliance function of direct sellers.
-If you aren’t familiar with this new agency, it’s time to learn as enforcement begins in earnest on April 1st.
+Momentum Factor Founder & CEO Jonathan Gilliam recently interviewed Peter Marinello, Executive Director of the Direct Selling Self-Regulatory Council (DSSRC) to learn how the program will impact the compliance function of direct sellers.
+If you aren’t familiar with this new agency, it’s time to learn as enforcement begins in earnest on April 1.
 Created by the DSA and impacting ALL direct sales companies, the Council is a game-changer in the way companies and representatives in the channel market themselves.

 JG: Please explain the purpose of the DSSRC.